mohibullah20/xcast/README.md

 twitter:   account ID
 github:    accoung ID
 home:      URL of their personal home page
+country:   Country name
 ```

 The ```data/tags.csv``` file contains a mapping of keywords to URLs and descriptions.
 It is still under 'design'.
+Don't bother with it for now.

 ```
 keyword;http://...